markmo/markmo.github.io/_posts/2013-05-20-user-defined-sql-functions-in-r.md

 {% endhighlight %}

 Next, create the sentiment function in Postgres, making sure to change the location of the word lists to the location where you extracted them to.
-(This implementation requires better error handling before using in earnest.)
+(Bear in mind that this implementation will require code for additional data quality checking and clean up before use.)

 {% highlight r %}
 CREATE OR REPLACE FUNCTION sentiment(varchar) RETURNS varchar AS $$